Please email us at email@example.com if you cannot find an answer to your question.

 While roofing contractors may have differing opinions, independent organizations, like Roofing Insights, test and review roofing products, yearly.
 All roof shingle brands are tested and approved if they carry UL and ASTM logos on their products, but that doesn't mean they are created equal.
 Roof Shingle quality can vary across different categories, such as strength of warranty, color consistency, algae resistance, wind rating, tear-strength, thickness, weight, and impact resistance.
 Overall, Elite Roofers believe that CertainTeed shingles offers the best all-around performance and quality among roofing shingles.
 CertainTeed offers different levels of shingles, Landmark being the most popular, but impact resistant and luxury options are also available.
 Although Shingles are the main feature of the roof, shingles aren't everything.
 That's why all roofs installed by Elite Roofers are as the complete Integrity Roof System™, with components engineered to perform their best while working together.
 That's why we can offer the longest and strongest warranties in the roofing industry.
+See our Roofers Blog post for more insight on this subject.

 A complete approach to roof replacement is about so much more than just replacing the old worn out shingles with new ones.
 It requires removal of all the underlayment down to a clean roof deck, inspection of the deck and replacement of any damaged decking, and then application of ice and water shield at the roof's most vulnerable leak points, in addition to replacement of as much flashing as can be done without damaging siding or other exterior cladding.
 This includes replacing all pipe jack boots, vent caps, collars, and bases, as well as the drip-edge and any other accessories.
 It's important to ensure ventilation is working properly to enhance the life of the roof system.
 When all components of a roof system are designed to work as parts of a whole, and installed properly, the roof will last longer, and perform better in harsh weather than roofs where the contractor has mixed and matched different brands of products and allows for a margin of error that is unacceptable to Elite Roofers.
 Only when following the manufacturer's installation instructions 100% and using all their prescribed materials can a roofing contractor truly say they offer a complete roof system.

-That depends on a number of factors, including:
+The cost depends on a number of factors, including:

 Surprisingly, no, roofers do not have to be licensed in Texas.
 This can make it difficult on homeowners to determine whether the roofer they've chosen will do what they say they're going to do, or that the roofing work meets code requirements.
 Only 10% of roofing contractors in Texas obtain a roofing license, Elite Roofers is licensed by the Roofing Contractors Association of Texas (RCAT).